-1. Assess a firm's quality control system: The inspection team's assessment is derived from results of procedures specifically related to a firm's quality control system as well as from inferences drawn from deficiencies identified in individual audits.
-Although we draw such inferences in certain circumstances, readers should not infer simply because we identify in Part I a deficiency or combination of deficiencies that we necessarily also identify a quality control finding in Part II.
+1. Assess a firm's quality control system: The inspection team's assessment is derived from results of procedures specifically related to a firm's quality control system as well as from analysis of the deficiencies identified in individual audits.
+Readers should not infer simply because we identify in Part I a deficiency or combination of deficiencies that we necessarily also identify a quality control finding in Part II.